 2. Jardin Exotique d’Èze

-Think of this garden as the reward at the end of a very steep climb through the enchanting perched village of Èze.
-If you don’t feel like hoofing it, you could take an ultra-scenic guided e-bike tour from Nice up to the village and still have plenty of time to explore and enjoy the view.
+Or, for more of an adventure, take an ultra-scenic guided e-bike tour from Nice up to the village and still have plenty of time to explore and enjoy the view.

-Crowning the village is the enchanting spot encrusted with castle ruins, statues, and a stunning collection of flowering desert succulents and cacti, as well as Mediterranean plants and flowers.
+Crowning the village is the enchanting garden encrusted with castle ruins, statues, and a stunning collection of flowering desert succulents and cacti, as well as Mediterranean plants and flowers.
 Some are marked with QR codes so you can impress your friends with extra knowledge about the flora.

 The garden is also a place to enjoy the most jaw-dropping view of the French Riviera coastline you’ll see.